TheStig294/trophies-yogs/README.md

 ### Non-canon round

 Suggested by /u/UntouchedWagons on Reddit\
-Win as a traitor while detective Zylus isn't on your team\
+Win as a traitor while detective Zylus isn't on your team, as Zylus, see this happen\
 \
 _trophies_noncanon_ - Default: 1 - Whether this trophy is enabled\
 Requires:\